 Moreover, we believe that estate planning is not a once and done arrangement.
 With this in mind, we provide ongoing counsel and routinely review our clients’ estate plans to ensure that they consider inevitable lifetime changes such as marriage, having children, and accumulating wealth, among others.
 Our services also include business succession planning for individuals with closely held businesses and professional practices.
 Finally, we are well versed in the customs and rules of the probate courts and routinely handle matters such as probate and estate administration and trusts and estate litigation.

-At GM Group, we believe that estate planning is for everyone, regardless of their financial status, and always put our clients best interests first.
-Our legal team leverages its legal knowledge and skill to design estate plans for clients from all walks of life, including middle income families, high net worth individuals, as well as those with small estates.
+At GM Law, we believe that estate planning is for everyone, regardless of their financial status, and always put our clients best interests first.
+Our team leverages its legal knowledge and skill to design estate plans for clients from all walks of life, including middle income families, high net worth individuals, as well as those with small estates.
 If you need assistance creating or updating your estate plan, call our office today for a free consultation or complete the contact form on our website.